joel-s/rails-jobs/README.md

 ## Overview

 This project is an experiment in getting my hands dirty with Rails after a few years of not working with Rails (or Ruby).
 It started out as a "tech test" for a potential employer.
-The original requirements are below.
+The original requirements are in the **Jerb Interview** section below.

+# Setup

+- Install ruby, bundle, etc.
+- Start `bin/webpack-dev-server` in one window
+- Start `bin/rails s` in another window
+- Navigate to` localhost:3000`

 # Jerb Interview